Cheapest car insurance in Arizona for a bad driving record

 Cheapest car insurance in Arizona with a DUI

-While many insurers offer coverage after a DUI, Travelers has the lowest rate at $2,279.
+While many insurers offer coverage after a DUI, Travelers provides the average cheapest coverage for $2,279.

-The table below shows the average car insurance rates for a clean record vs. a DUI in Arizona.
+The table below compares average car insurance rates with a clean driving record and rates after a DUI in Arizona.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI